How Japan’s Olympic success has been followed by COVID failure | Law-Order

 Where is this all going?
 Japan’s current wave has begun to slow but is yet to crest.
 Its impact on the health system is already visible and will likely worsen.
 The fallout in terms of long COVID will reveal itself in time.

 A key problem is that the government has lost credibility.
-Staging the Olympics was only the latest in a series of mixed messages on COVID-19 – last year the government's "Go To" travel campaign encouraged tourism in the middle of the country's third wave, while the delayed vaccination campaign is partly the result of prioritizing domestic-vaccine development over imports.
-The recent cover-up of Japan's first case of the lambda variant, as it was related to the Olympics, has added to public distrust.
+Staging the Olympics was only the latest in a series of mixed messages on COVID-19 – last year the government’s “Go To” travel campaign encouraged tourism in the middle of the country’s third wave, while the delayed vaccination campaign is partly the result of prioritising domestic-vaccine development over imports.
+The recent cover up of Japan’s first case of the lambda variant, as it was related to the Olympics, has added to public distrust.

 For various reasons, his party’s victory had seemed preordained.
 Although the opposition has so far failed to take advantage of the government’s failures, with two potentially devastating months ahead, now Suga’s position has never been more precarious.
 If the situation becomes dire, the challenge may even come before the election from within his own party.

-Right now, it is hard to see the government regaining the public's trust, and the short-term outlook is bleak.
-However, as the situation deteriorates, the Japanese public itself may sufficiently alter behavior to slow the virus's spread.
+Right now, it is hard to see the government regaining the public’s trust, and the short-term outlook is bleak.
+However, as the situation deteriorates, the Japanese public itself may sufficiently alter behaviour to slow the virus’s spread.
+(The Conversation) AMS AMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)